Follow effective action

 The soil was soft and the understory lush with diversity as it waited for the tiniest dewdrop or shower.
 The sward had rodent tunnels, fawn beds and hidden predators waiting on the fringe for careless prey.
 This particular paddock is also surrounded by a tapestry of trees, bluebird houses and planted shelterbelts that create a kind of micro-climate for all seasons.

 What was I thinking?
 This was an absolutely beautiful example of the true meaning of grazing.
-The activity of providing feed and this landscape for my custom grazing customer.
-Creating life is worth, on paper, only 50 bucks a day but the true accounting of grazing and it’s ecosystem service benefits are almost immeasurable.
+The activity of providing feed and this landscape for my custom grazing customer, this creation of life, is worth, on paper, only 50 bucks a day but the true accounting of grazing and it’s ecosystem service benefits are almost immeasurable.

 The “grazing” also had a profound meaning during this pandemic as a picturesque wedding venue for my daughter, Katie.
 The farm wedding had been 130 years in the making since our family started here in 1890.
 Under our iconic, “Thinking Tree,” above our riparian buffer, and next to adjacent green pastures with Red Angus “ushers”, we celebrated the union of beautiful love between our Katie B and Katie A. My father speech etched the significance this way:

-“The ultimate goal of our farm is to build a loving, resilient diversity where all the parts: The soil biology, the pastures, the livestock, the flowers, the insects, the trees, the water, the wildlife, and the people come together as one, while dancing arm and arm with Mother Nature.
+“The ultimate goal of our farm is to build a loving, resilient diversity where all the parts: the soil biology, the pastures, the livestock, the flowers, the insects, the trees, the water, the wildlife, and the people come together as one, while dancing arm and arm with Mother Nature.
 Our passion is to create a place for the next generations to thrive.
-This land represents the premise of Professor Dumbledore, who said “You are protected, in short, by your ability to love”.
+This land represents the premise of Professor Dumbledore, who said:

 The quarantine protocols have given rise to virtual learning and limited engagements for all of us who relish field work, but the time has been beneficial to explore the finer points of all things grazing.
 I hope to shake the seedheads of on-farm trials from 2020 and get folks to question the true meaning of grazing.
 I’m at a point in my life where the art and decision-making of using this practice to holistically improve life on the planet is my true measure, even if I can’t do it “right.”